wildcard/wildcard/README.md

 Hi there 👋
 -----------

-- 📚 I'm currently reading "Sapiens: A Brief History of Humankind"
+- 📚 I'm ~~currently reading~~ read "Sapiens: A Brief History of Humankind"
 - 🔭 I'm currently working on creating improved & more natural onboarding processes
 - 🌱 I'm currently learning everything about [Wix Engineering](https://www.wix.engineering/)
 - 👯 I'm looking to collaborate on starting a leaner/developer community of people enthusiastic about continues learning